sgill08/sgill08.github.io/_pages/about.md

 ## Volunteer experience
 -Helped with open houses for my magnet program.
-(Toured groups around the school while explaining about the ITOA program)
+(Toured groups around the school while explaining about the magnet program)

 -Marched in fourth of July parades.
 (Marched in multiple 4th of July parades with my high school's marching band)